guoguolong/bootjs/README.md

 Enter project folder then run
 >node app.js

-Go to browser and input <http://localhost:5000>, you will got a page that show 'Hello bootjs'.
+Go to browser and input <http://localhost:5000>, you will got a page that show 'Hello Bootjs'.